Nexmo/nexmo-developer/_tutorials/en/client-sdk/create-application.md

 > **NOTE:** If your application will be in-app voice only you can just select Voice capabilities.
 If you want in-app messaging select only RTC capabilities.
 If your app will have both in-app voice and in-app messaging select both capabilities.

-**6.**F or "Use the default HTTP methods?" press Enter to select the default.
+**6.** For "Use the default HTTP methods?" press Enter to select the default.

 **7.** For "Voice Answer URL" enter `https://example.ngrok.io/webhooks/answer` or other suitable URL (this depends on how you are testing).

 **8.** You are next prompted for the "Voice Fallback Answer URL".
 This is an optional fallback URL should your main Voice